NLO SMEFT Electroweak Corrections to Higgs Decays to 4 Leptons in the Narrow Width Approximation: Introduction

 where $\mathcal{O}_i$ consists of the complete set of dimension-6 $SU(3)\times SU(2)\times U(1)$ invariant operators constructed out of SM fields, $\Lambda$ is an arbitrary scale typically taken as $1~\text{TeV}$, $C_i$ are the unknown Wilson coefficients that contain information about the UV structure of the theory and we neglect higher dimension operators.
 Since there is no hint of new physics at the LHC, we assume that the scale $\Lambda$ is well separated from the weak scale.
 We note that at dimension-6, observables only depend on the ratio, $C_i/\Lambda^2$, and so deriving a sensitivity to a new scale requires assumptions about the couplings $C_i$.

 In this work, we compute $H\rightarrow \ell^+\ell^- Z$, ($\ell=e,\mu$), in the SMEFT at NLO in the electroweak couplings in order to probe effects of beyond the Standard Model (BSM) physics through a precision measurement of the decay rate.
 This extends the NLO electroweak SMEFT calculation of $H\rightarrow ZZ$~\cite{Dawson:2018pyl} to the relevant case for the physical $m_H$.
 The leading order (LO) SMEFT rates and kinematic distributions are altered by the NLO electroweak corrections, but even more interesting is the sensitivity to new interactions that first enter at NLO SMEFT.
-There are approximately $70$ operators that contribute at NLO, which potentially dilutes the sensitivity to any specific operator (such as the operator generating the Higgs tri-linear coupling).
+There are $66$ independent CP conserving operators in the Warsaw basis that contribute at NLO, which potentially dilutes the sensitivity to any specific operator (such as the operator generating the Higgs tri-linear coupling).
 We employ the narrow width approximation to relate $H\rightarrow \ell^+\ell^- Z$ to $H\rightarrow \ell^+ \ell^- Z, \ Z\rightarrow \ell^+\ell^-$, using the known NLO dimension-6 results for $Z\rightarrow \ell^+\ell^-$\cite{Dawson:2019clf,Dawson:2022bxd,Bellafronte:2023amz}.

 In Section~\ref{sec:smeft}, we review the dimension-6 SMEFT as used in this paper and in Section~\ref{sec:calc} we describe the NLO electroweak calculation of $H\rightarrow \ell^+\ell^- Z$.
 The virtual contributions can be obtained from the NLO electroweak calculation of $e^+e^-\rightarrow ZH$~\cite{Asteriadis:2024xts,Asteriadis:2024qim} by crossing, while the real emission contribution requires integration over the four-body final state phase space.
 Section~\ref{sec:results} contains numerical results in a format that can be easily implemented into Monte Carlo codes.
 We also demonstrate the interplay of the narrow width results for $H\rightarrow $ 4 leptons with precision $Z$ pole limits from $Z\rightarrow e^+e^-$ and discuss the accuracy of the narrow width approximation for obtaining an NLO SMEFT result for $H\rightarrow \ell^+ \ell^- Z, \ Z\rightarrow \ell^+\ell^-$.
 We emphasize the need to consistently include NLO electroweak effects in SMEFT studies and provide an outlook of future prospects for including NLO SMEFT results in global fits and projections in the conclusion.